Williams Lake Visitor Centre

 We are working with communities to evolve their visitor services to incorporate forward-thinking online, mobile and crowd-sourcing channels, alongside traditional visitor centres, as appropriate to each community.
 Input gathered from 20 consultation meetings between November 2014 and July 2015, helped Destination BC to develop the 2015 Visitor Services Pilot Project opportunity.
 Over $200,000 in support for 30 projects across BC tested mobile kiosks, roaming visitor counsellors, state-of-the-art electronic touch screen kiosks and social media channels.
 Key learnings from these Pilot Projects were documented and made available via an e-Library for other communities to learn from and build upon in the coming years.
 The Pilot Project initiative also informed Destination BC on the development of the Innovation Fund.

-In 2016, the application-based Visitor Services Innovation Fund is providing $300,000 in support to current, full-status members of the Visitor Services Network Program.
-In total, 52 projects, representing 56 communities and spanning all tourism regions were submitted.
-All 52 applicants were successful and received full or partial funding within the program budget.
+In 2016, the application-based Visitor Services Innovation Fund provided $300,000 in support to full-status members of the Visitor Services Network Program.
+In total, 52 projects, representing 56 communities and spanning all tourism regions received full or partial funding within the program budget.

 Highlights of some of the successful projects include: an environmentally-friendly ‘ice cream’ style bike as a mobile visitor services kiosk; roaming visitor counsellors or ambassadors at signature events; branded tents and banners for outreach activities; increased use of iPads and other enhanced technology, such as online concierge services, to serve guests’ needs; and cross-community product awareness and information sharing sessions for visitor counsellors to create collaboration and awareness within communities and surrounding areas.